A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Acknowledgement

 \section{Acknowledgement}

+The work of Morteza Haghir Chehreghani was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 We would like to acknowledge Volvo Cars for providing the data and the computational resources.
 We thank Viktor Wänerlöv and Rune Suhr from Volvo Cars, Scenario Analysis team, who helped us throughout the project.